sebbacon/respire/views/courses/copd.md

 This course is suitable for Health Care Professionals who are caring for people with COPD.

+If you are a CCG or private company and would like to commission our services, please contact us at info@respiratorymatters.com

 ### Learning outcomes

 * Recognise the signs and symptoms of COPD.